Posts

 Image

-By Bruce Shawkey There comes a point when a motel room or even a cabin feels like a barrier between you and the outdoors.
+There comes a point when a motel room or even a cabin feels like a barrier between you and the outdoors.
 You want to stay fully immersed—day and night—in nature itself.
 That’s where camping comes in.
 Instead of heading indoors at sunset, you stay with the landscape—the changing sky, the sounds of the night, the fresh air.
 At first it might feel unfamiliar, but once you get used to the basics, it becomes incredibly rewarding.
 It opens up a whole new way of traveling.
 Even if you’re not chasing that deeper connection, camping has its own appeal.
 It’s simple, flexible, and free from the usual schedules.
 For anyone tired of noise and routine, it offers real peace.
-And practically speaking, it’s also one of the most affordable ways to travel.
+And practically speaking, it can be one of the most affordable ways to travel.
 Equipment – Tents There’s no one perfect tent—it depends on how and where you’re camping.
 For purposes of rambling, lighter and more compact options make a lot more sense.
-Ground Sheets Don’t overlook the ground sheet—it’s just as impo...
+Ground Sheets Don’t overlook the ground sheet—it’s just as important as your ten...

 Chapter Two: The Car as a Way to Ramble